quicknir/reveal_wise_enum/example.md

   return s;
 }
 ```
- - not backwards compatible (need extra `()`)
+ - Not backwards compatible (need extra `()`)
- - worse performance
+ - Worse performance
- - laziness means work may happen at inconvenient times
+ - Work may happen at inconvenient times
- - not good when multiple globals involved (later)

 ### Us peons not yet on 17?